City Council - @TownofAtherton

 Agendas & Minutes

-The City Council is the legislative body of the Town of Atherton, with all the regulatory and corporate powers provided under California state law.
+The City Council is the legislative body of the Town, with all the regulatory and corporate powers provided under California State law.
 The City Council provides the policy direction that guides the operation of the Town, adopts ordinances and resolutions that constitute the local laws of the Town, and sets the Town’s priorities through the adoption of an annual budget and the provision of direction to the City Manager.
 The City Council represents the Town’s residents through these actions and through the conveyance of constituent requests and concerns to the Town staff.

-The regular meetings of the City Council are typically held on the third Wednesday of each month at 7:00 p.m.
+Regular meetings of the City Council are typically held on the third Wednesday of each month at 6:00 p.m.
 As of March 4, 2020, during the COVID-19 Pandemic, City Council Regular Meetings are held by tele or video conferencing and begin at 6 pm.
 Please see the most recent Agenda to confirm times and locations.
-The City Council holds a special Study Session meeting on the first Wednesday of each month.
-These Study Session meetings typically begin at 4:00 p.m.
+The City Council holds Special Meetings/Study Sessions on the first Wednesday of each month.
+These Special Meeting/Study Sessions typically begin at 4:00 p.m.

 First Elected: November 2008